infomaniac50/SimplyKnock/readmes/SimplyKnock_readme.txt

 Requirements
 ------------
-* Skyrim 1.9.32.0
+* Skyrim SE 1.5.23
-* SKSE 1.7.3+
+* SKSE64 2.0.6+
-* SkyUI 4.1+ (SkyUI-Away is fine)
+* SkyUI SE 5.2+

 Installation
 ------------
 Just install as normal with your mod manager of choice.
-If conflicts arise due to PapyrusUtil components (JsonUtil, StorageUtil), choose to overwrite those components, and / or load this mod as close to last as you can in your load order (in Mod Organizer, with highest Priority value possible).
+If conflicts arise due to PapyrusUtil components (JsonUtil), choose to overwrite those components, and / or load this mod as close to last as you can in your load order (in Mod Organizer, with highest Priority value possible).
 This is not a source of a conflict; please do not create a bug report about this.

 Please do not unpack the BSA archive into your Skyrim / mod installation directory.
 This can lead to unwanted behavior if installing an update to this mod.
-If you want to look at or download the source code, please clone the GitHub repository(https://github.com/chesko256/SimplyKnock).
+If you want to look at or download the source code, please clone the GitHub repository(https://github.com/anonymousthing/SimplyKnock).

 Uninstallation
 --------------